Home Guide Links Contact

 Copyright position: Low center

-Known dates awarded: Possibly Apollo 7 or 8
+Known dates awarded: Possibly 1968.

 Description: Silver Snoopy Pin

-Model: Variant IV
+Model: Variant 4

 Hallmark: STERLING r (tall)